topkecleon/telegram-bot-bash/doc/6_reference.md

 ### Manage webhook
 Bashbot default mode is to poll Telegram server for updates but Telegram offers also webhook as a more efficient method to deliver updates.

-*Important*: Before using webhook you must setup your server to receive and process updates from Telegram!
+*Important*: Before enable webhook you must setup your server to [receive and process webhook updates from Telegram](../examples/webhook)
 I recommend to use webhook with a test bot first.
-[Webhook examples](../examples/webhook)

 ##### get_webhook_info
 `get_webhook_info` get current status of webhook for your bot, e.g. url, waiting updates, last error.